Mon, 12/3 – DIMH dinner. Head Chef: Leigh Hesseltine

 Calling All Singers! – We are starting the UUCD choir up again and would love to have you join!
 We will practice on Sunday mornings at 9 a.m., for three or four weeks before each scheduled performance (We’re planning only three or four performances this year.)
-September practices will be Sept.
-9, 16, 23 and 30 for our first performance at the service on September 30.
 If interested, let Julie Price or Sheryl Winsby know.
 Looking forward to a great year of singing!

 UUCD 10 Year Celebration – We should celebrate our 10th anniversary as a chartered congregation!
 Our charter date is March 1st 2008, with our formal acceptance into the UUA at the June 2009 General Assembly.
 To celebrate, we hope to have a dinner or luncheon, a special Sunday service, and more this upcoming spring!
 If you are interested in brainstorming and assisting with the planning process, please contact Judy Kling.
 She hopes to have a first meeting in September.